In commemoration of the solidarity of Danish civil society in its rescue of its Jewish population

 The travel grant is made possible by funds raised at an art auction, exhibited in Politikens Forhal in September/October 2018, as a collaboration between Humanity in Action and Politiken for the 75th Anniversary of October 1943.
 The travel grant will be distributed according to the board’s decision in either one portion a year for the amount of DKK 30.000 or divided in two smaller portions.

-The Travel Grant Award Ceremony will take place at a public event October 7, 2019 in Copenhagen, (travel to/from Copenhagen is not covered by Humanity in Action or the travel grant).
+The Travel Grant Award Ceremony will take place every year in October at a public event in Copenhagen, (travel to/from Copenhagen is not covered by Humanity in Action or the travel grant).
 The grantee will commit him-/herself to tell about their project at next year’s award.

 It is the Travel Grant Board who selects the recipient or recipients.
 Board members: Herbert Pundik, founder of Humanity In Action and refugee in October 1943, Mette Davidsen, cultural editor, Politiken, Anders Jerichow, Chairman of Humanity In Action Denmark, Annette Milner, Humanity In Action Denmark board member and manager of the October ’43 Travel Grant.